Healthy Homes Assessment Aotea

 Draught Stopping Aotea

-If a draught could be noticed from gaps that are not adequate or holes the area needs to be sealed.
+If a draught can be felt from unreasonable gaps or holes that it needs to be closed.

-What are unreasonable gaps or holes?
+What are unjustifiable gaps or holes?

-Check out the complete details to the Healthy Homes draught stopping requirements.
+See the full details regarding the Healthy Homes draught stopping requirements.

 draught stopping building inspections